rjseymour66/rjseymour66.github.io/content/bash/text-processing.md

 cut -f1 grades | sort | uniq -c | sort -nr | head -1 | cut -c9
 ```

-## Pattern matching with grep
+## `grep` for pattern matching

-`grep` searches files for lines that match a pattern and prints each matching line.
+`grep` stands for Global Regular Expression Print, taken from the `ed` command `g/re/p`.
+It searches files for lines that match a pattern and prints each matching line.
 It is the most frequently used filtering tool on the command line.

 ```bash
 grep [OPTIONS] PATTERN [FILE...]